-Homework 1 (8 problems to turn in, 44 points total) Updated for Summer, 2016
+Homework 1 (9 problems to turn in, 62 points total) Updated for Winter, 2017

 These are to be turned in to a drop box on Moodle.
-You should either do the assignment on your computer, or write it and scan it (Phone pictures may not be clear enough).
-If you are near campus, there is an easy-to-use network scanner in F-217.
-It will email the scan to you.
-If you are not near campus and do not have a scanner where you are, I recommend buying one.
+You should either do the assignment on your computer, or write it and scan it (Phone pictures are okay provided that they are very easy to read).
+If you are near campus, there is an easy-to-use network scanner in F-217, t will email the scan to you.
+There are also scanners in Logan Library..
+I If you are not near campus and do not have a scanner where you are, I recommend buying one.
 You can get a decent scanner for about \$60.

 Include your name and the number of the assignment in the filename and also at the top of the first page.
 The problems should be in assignment order.
 If your submission contains multiple documents (for example a Word document and a Maple document), please submit a single ZIP or RAR document that contains all of them.
-Or you may write your solutions by hand and scan them if you wish.